Tenant advocate

 A retail and commercial tenant advocate simply put is someone who gives advice to commercial tenants.

-How can they help me?
+How can a commercial leasing specialist help me?

 A tenant’s advocate may help you: